DougieDoodles/doodlehud/README.md

 -----------------------
 1) Removing Old Custom HUDs

 Other custom HUDs may conflict with DoodleHUD, so its a good idea to remove them.
-Other custom HUDs will be located in the custom directory as well.
+Other custom HUDs will be located in the custom directory as well

-2) Copy the "doodlehud" folder into your team fortress 2 custom folder.

-Your TF2 custom folder will look something like this:
+2) Open your TF2 custom folder

 C:\Program Files (x86)\Steam\SteamApps\common\Team Fortress 2\tf\custom

+3) Create a "doodlehud" folder (or any name will do)

+4) Move the "cfg", "resources", "scripts" and "overrides" folders into this newly created folder

 Uninstall: